 Butters's boss at the Forensic Institute.

 - Bad Boss: He deliberately sabotages Butters to make it look like he's doing a bad job so he can fire him.
-This extends to giving Butters tasks to do without telling him about them, hoping Butters won't notice and thus won't get them done on time.
+This extends to putting tasks on Butters' docket without sending him notifications that his docket has changed, hoping Butters won't notice and thus won't get them done on time.

 - Glory Hound: Butters mentions that he tries to do autopsies that will result in him getting press, such as especially brutal murders.

 - The Ghost: Has not yet been seen in person.

 A security guard at the Chicago Forensic Institute.